2005 Annual Report

 Grants and Other Funds:

 We still have $300,000 from the Environmental Bond Fund (created in August 2002) earmarked for projects that will benefit Martins Pond or Martins Brook.
-We still have two more years to try to access this money, which must still be applied for with a proposal.
+We still have one more year to try to access this money, which must still be applied for with a proposal.

 Other Projects to Improve the Pond/Watershed:

 Pond area resident volunteers continue to read USGS gauges weekly to track water levels in the pond and it’s watershed area.
 The nine gauges record the water levels in feet above sea level so we can monitor for potential flooding problems.
-When our surrounding wetlands are so saturated as they have been recently, there is little absorption capacity.
 With the gauge data, we can see how water builds up above the blocked channel causing potential flooding of Burroughs Road and some homes at lower elevations.
+The summer of 2005 was extremely dry, and we experienced water levels a foot lower than usual.

 Bottle deposits to benefit MPA – Drop off your returnable bottles and cans to N.E.
 Beverage and Redemption Center any time and request the money go to the Martins Pond account.